kalliope-project/kalliope/docs/brain/neurons/systemdate.md

         file_template: en_systemdate_template_example.j2
 ```

 ## Templates example

 This template will transcribe received numbers from the neuron into natural language

 ```
 "It's {{ hours }} hours and {{ minutes }} minutes
 ```

-This template, which it must be placed in a file_template, will give the complete date and time.
+This template, which must be placed in a file_template, will give the complete date and time.

 ```jinja2
 {% set day_of_week = {
     "0": "sunday",